 - How to compare travel rewards credit cards

-- How to use a retail rewards credit card
+- Tips to using rewards credit cards

-How to earn points with a travel rewards credit card:
+How to earn points with a travel rewards credit card

+- Loyalty purchases made with credit card partners.
 It may be the case that you can accumulate bonus points when you spend with the travel companies that are partnered with the credit card.
 It therefore pays to know exactly which these partners are, so you can take full advantage of any spending you are about to do in a related area.